geekcoderV/Hyprland-dotfiles/README.md

 # Hyprland-dotfiles
-All the configurated files of hyprland is saved here
+All the configurated files of hyprland is saved here, in case for newly installed arch linux on a different storage, all the recent configured files here are saved